Moravian Fish Bottle

 Within the story map that the students have access to, we have provided them with questions in hopes that it will facilitate discussion for them surrounding the life of the fish bottle and the underground railroad.
 Our hope is that the extra resources and deeper contextualization that we have provided for you will allow you to better facilitate those discussions and encourage the students to think deeply about Antebellum slavery, Old Salem, and the underground railroad.
 We want to encourage the students to think about those individuals in slavery and those who were trying to escape and put themselves in their shoes.
 Can they imagine escaping from their enslavers?
 What do they think it would have felt like to be an escaped slave attempting to make their way to freedom?
 Can they imagine holding this fish bottle as a good luck charm, as many slaves did?
 We hope that the included discussion questions can either assist in your leading of the group discussion or inspire the students to facilitate their own conversations about the fish bottle and it’s journey.
 We also hope that these questions can begin a more empathy-focused conversation surrounding the teaching and learning of slavery in the South, by inspiring the students to think harder and deeper about what the expeirence would have been like, rather than from an only factual-based historical view.

-Object biography by Kennon Later, Lauren Marquardt, and Isabelle Ricke, Fall 2020
+Object biography by Kennon Later, Lauren Marquardt, and Isabelle Ricke, Spring 2020

 “About the Moravian Church in America.”
 The Moravian Church.
 Accessed 22 April 2020.